jpegleg/1-vm-enterprise/README.txt

 Restricting access to cloud administrative features is critical.
 The idea is to design those services so that the administrative components have minimum required access to function.
 With selinux and firewalld, locally, and then other firewalls and controls on each cloud instance only allowing from the authorized hardened workstations.

+I set mine to do automatic updates at 6 AM and reboot if it wants to to keep the kernel and glibc on latest.
+I'm currently running pure docker as well as k3 deployments locally on the workstation for local tinking and problem solving, that is not connected to the prod or qa clouds.
+Then I'm using the terminal and firefox/tor/vpns on on the workstation itself to access cloud web apis and dashboards, browser interactions with cloud vendors and vps providers, etc. I work on restricting and firewalling between the workstion and production cloud, so that there are only functionally minimum allowed ways to access the prod cloud apis.